 Position at 12.00 midday 52° 32′.0S 066° 02′.6W

 When I came on watch shortly after midnight the tide was just starting to turn in our favour.
-The wind was now too shy for the spinnaker so down she came and up went the genoa, twenty minutes later the genoa was dropped for the No.1, just in time as we rounded the headland to hang a right at the bottom of the world.
-The wind and sea start to kick up and I could feel the freezing chill of the biting wind cut through my clothing to the core.
+The wind was now too shy for the spinnaker so down she came and up went the genoa.
+Twenty minutes later the genoa was dropped for the No.1, just in time as we rounded the headland to hang a right at the bottom of the world.
+The wind and sea started to kick up and I could feel the freezing chill of the biting wind cut through my clothing to the core.

 One of the few advantages of heading into the Southern Ocean this time of year (if there is any!) is the long daylight hours.
 Remaining light until 23.00 then darkness for a few short hours until lighting up time again at 03.00.
 So even when it is shitty it doesn’t seem half as bad if there’s light (that’s my theory anyway)!
 As we went off watch at 04.00 I hung around on deck to admire the view and raw beauty of the incredible coastline and found myself transfixed by its magnetism.
-I felt so proud to be heading into the world’s toughest ocean following ghosts ships through the centuries.
-We are now living the dream, the legends and the myths we had all heard and read about, we were experiencing first hand what its like to round Cape Horn.
+I felt so proud to be heading into the world’s toughest ocean following ghost ships through the centuries.
+We are now living the dream, the legends, and the myths we had all heard and read about.
+We were experiencing firsthand what it’s like to round Cape Horn.

 The wind is a steady forty-five knots, gusting over fifty.
 We had the No.3 staysail and three reefs in the main but still, we’re overpowered.
 Tesco, ** Jungle and myself went up the foredeck to do battle changing the staysail for the storm stay which required mammoth effort both physically and mentally in extreme conditions.
 We come back buzzing but exhausted, collapsing in the cockpit while someone goes below to put on a well-earned warming brew.